On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Introduction

 \subsection{Plan of the paper}

 The paper is organised as follows.
-In §~\ref{section governing equations}, after some remarks on the frame of reference and the coordinate system, we first present the governing equations and discuss the boundary conditions in great detail, then proceed to rescaling all quantities and non-dimensionalising the equations and the boundary conditions, thereby identifying the thin-shell parameter and the Rossby number.
-Then, §~\ref{section asymptotics} is devoted to the derivation of the model through asymptotics: first, we make an asymptotic expansion of all variables with respect to the thin-shell parameter; then, within the leading order equations thus derived, we perform a second asymptotic expansion---now with respect to the Rossby number.
-In §~\ref{section leading order}, we derive the leading-order problem for the Ekman flow away from the equator by splitting the solution into a geostrophic and an ageostrophic (Ekman) part; in §~\ref{section order 1}, we investigate the problem for the first-order correction with respect to the Rossby number.
-Some analytical results are presented in §~\ref{section analytical results}: in particular, we prove the existence and the uniqueness of the solution to the problem for the leading-order Ekman flow and show that this solution describes a classical Ekman spiral, analyse the surface deflection angle (that is, the angle between the direction of the wind and the induce wind-drift current on the surface), and provide \emph{a priori} bounds for for the first-order correction in terms of the solution at leading order.
-Finally, in §~\ref{section explicit}, we discuss some concrete examples of explicit eddy viscosity profiles, namely: constant (§~\ref{section constant}), linearly decaying (§~\ref{section linear decay}), linearly increasing (§~\ref{section linearly increasing}), piecewise linear (§~\ref{section piecewise linear}), and exponentially decaying (§~\ref{section exponential}).
-Here, we can solve the equation explicitly, draw numerical plots that help to visualise the flow, and calculate the surface deflection angle---using the theory developed in §~\ref{section analytical results}---as well as the integrated mass transport due to the Ekman current.
+In §~\ref{section governing equations}, after some remarks on the frame of reference and the coordinate system, we first present the governing equations and discuss in detail the boundary conditions, then proceed to rescaling all quantities and non-dimensionalising the equations and the boundary conditions, thereby identifying the thin-shell parameter and the Rossby number.
+Then, §~\ref{section asymptotics} is devoted to the derivation of the leading order governing equation through asymptotics: First, we make an asymptotic expansion of all variables with respect to the thin-shell parameter; then, within the leading order equations thus derived, we perform a second asymptotic expansion---now with respect to the Rossby number.
+In §~\ref{section Sverdrup}, we show how our formulation in spherical coordinates can be used to generalise the classic theory of the ocean circulation in the $\beta$-plane due to \citet{sverdrup47} to large-scale flows.
+In §~\ref{section Ekman}, we derive the leading order problem for the Ekman flow away from the equator by splitting the solution into a geostrophic and an Ekman part.
+In particular, in §~\ref{section analytical results} we prove the existence and uniqueness of the solution to the problem for the leading order Ekman flow and show that this solution describes a classical Ekman spiral and analyse the surface deflection angle (that is, the angle between the direction of the wind and the induce wind-drift current on the surface); then, in §~\ref{section explicit} we discuss some concrete examples of explicit eddy viscosity profiles.
+Here we can explicitly solve the equation, draw numerical plots that help to visualise the flow, and calculate the surface deflection angle using the theory developed in §~\ref{section analytical results}.
+The proofs of the results of §~\ref{section analytical results} and the calculations of §~\ref{section explicit} are deferred to Appendix \ref{appendix proofs} and Appendix \ref{Appendix explicit}, respectively.
+Appendix \ref{appendix first order} provides the derivation of the governing equations of the first-order correction to the leading order equations with respect to the Rossby number $\mathscr{R}$, along with some ideas on how to provide \emph{a priori} bounds on this first-order correction only in terms of the leading-order solution.
+Finally, Appendix \ref{spirals appendix} includes some 3D plots of the Ekman spirals of §~\ref{section explicit}.